Azure/azure-sdk-for-js/design/experimental-new-features-in-modular.md

    1. Potential impact on the overall codebase.
    1. User experience impact.

 1. **Changes to Code Structure**: It's important to note that some features may require code structure change compared with the non-experimental code.
 For instance, in the context of the current track2 SDK, Modular itself can be considered an experimental feature.
-This implies that within the same packages, the stable code and experimental code may exhibit different code structures.
+This implies that within the same packages, the stable code and experimental code may provide very different code structures or user experience.

 1. **Impact on Common Dependencies**: It's very likely that experimental features can rely on newer common dependencies used by the stable code.
 If such case happens, we should:
    1. Assess whether any changes or additions to these dependencies are necessary to support the experimental features.